Australia Week Festival ends celebrating Women in Leadership and Conservation

 The 2018 Games will also be the largest-ever para-sport program in Commonwealth Games history, comprising up to 300 para-athletes and 38 medal events across seven sports.
 There will be an equal number of men’s and women’s medal events across the Games.

 The Games will feature 10 compulsory sports (athletics, aquatics, badminton, boxing, hockey, lawn bowls, netball, squash, rugby sevens, weightlifting) and eight optional sports (beach volleyball, basketball, cycling, gymnastics, shooting, table tennis, triathlon, wrestling).
 Unique to the Commonwealth Games is the full integration of para-competition into the program.
 The GC2018 para-sports are athletics, aquatics, lawn bowls and powerlifting.

 Australia and Mauritius collaborate to deliver the UN Sustainable Development Goals in schools through the Young Mauritians’ Plan for the Planet

-The Australian High Commission welcomed the launch today by the Mauritian Minister of Education and Human Resources, Tertiary Education and Scientific Research, the Hon Leela Devi Dookun-Luchoomun, of the Young Mauritians’ Plan for the Planet, an innovative extra-curricular school programme that will enable the delivery of the Sustainable Development Goals to young people in Mauritius, at the Rajiv Gandhi Science Centre.
+On 26 February, the Australian High Commission welcomed the launch by the Mauritian Minister of Education and Human Resources, Tertiary Education and Scientific Research, the Hon Leela Devi Dookun-Luchoomun, of the Young Mauritians’ Plan for the Planet, an innovative extra-curricular school programme that will enable the delivery of the Sustainable Development Goals to young people in Mauritius, at the Rajiv Gandhi Science Centre.

 The Young Mauritians’ Plan for the Planet forms part of an International Programme, the Young Persons’ Plan for the Planet, which is a joint initiative of the Australian National University, Questacon (Australia’s National Science and Technology Centre), Future Earth Australia and Inspiring Australia.